 If you are a hardcore competitive FPS gamer, however, you’d be better off with a faster gaming monitor with a 1ms GtG pixel response time speed.

 NVIDIA G-SYNC & ULMB

 In the OSD (On-Screen Display), you can overclock the Acer Predator Z35 35″ display from its native 144Hz refresh rate to 160Hz, 180Hz, or 200Hz.

 Unfortunately, the pixel transition time can’t keep up with such high refresh rates, which means there’ll be even more ghosting and motion blur present.
 So, it’s best to keep it at 144Hz.

 This is where NVIDIA’s Ultra Low Motion Blur (ULMB) technology kicks in.

 Once you enable this feature, the display will strobe the backlight, which will eliminate some of the ghosting and trailing in fast-paced games.

 This technology works at 85Hz, 100Hz, and 120Hz only, and we recommend setting it to 120Hz.

-Note that ULMB causes the screen to have a lower brightness; using the Pulse Width setting, you can alter the effectiveness of ULMB from 10 to 100.
-The higher the frequency of the backlight strobes, the lower the brightness – and vise versa.
+Note that ULMB causes the screen to have a lower brightness; using the Pulse Width setting, you can change the effectiveness of ULMB from 10 to 100.
+The higher the frequency of the backlight strobes, the lower the brightness – and vice versa.

-Overall, even with Pulse Width set to 100, the screen is fairly bright for a comfortable gaming experience.
+Overall, even with Pulse Width set to 100, the screen is reasonably bright for a comfortable gaming experience.